cloudmesh/technologies/chapters/tech/rasdaman.md

 Rasdaman stands for *raster data management*.
-It is a database management system that facilitates the storage and retrieval of multi-dimensional arrays - like sensor, image etc. It is a raster database middleware offering an SQL-style query language on multi-dimensional arrays of unlimited size, stored in a relational database.
+It is a database management system that facilitates the storage and retrieval of multi-dimensional arrays - like sensor, image etc[@fa18-523-70-rasdaman].
+It is a raster database middleware offering an SQL-style query language on multi-dimensional arrays of unlimited size, stored in a relational database.
 The first prototype was developed in TU Munich.
 Peter